nextgis/docs_ngweb/source/layers.rst

    :align: center
    :width: 16cm

-   Create resource dialog for WFS service.
+   Create resource dialog for WFS service

-Enter display name that will be visible in administrator interface.
+Enter the name of the resource that will be displayed in the administrator interface.
 Do not confuse this name with a name of layers in a database.

-Field "Keyname" is optional.
+"Keyname" field is optional.

 You can also add resource description and metadata on the corresponding tabs.

 Switch from "Resource" tab to "WFS service" tab, which is presented on :numref:`ngweb_admin_layers_create_wfs_service_url`.
-Add required layers to a list (see :numref:`ngweb_admin_layers_create_wfs_service_url`.)
+Add required layers to a list (see :numref:`ngweb_admin_layers_create_wfs_service_url`).
 For each layer you should set a unique key.
 You can copy paste it from the name of the layer, but don't use special symbols, only letters and numbers.

 .. figure:: _static/admin_layers_create_wfs_service_url_eng.png
    :name: ngweb_admin_layers_create_wfs_service_url
    :align: center
    :width: 16cm

-   WFS service tab of Create resource dialog.
+   WFS service tab of Create resource dialog

 For each layer you can set a limit for the number of features transfered at once.
 By default the value is 1000.
 If this parameter is empty the limit will be disabled and all features will be trasfered to the client.
 This could result in high server load and significant timeouts if volume of transfered data is very high.